Silfaz/digitalgarden/content/Daily log 2023.md

 - Chore day: Dog walk - mealplan - grocery shopping - laundry - meal prep.
 - Finally managed to get all my self-made clothes from the last 3 (?) years out on the bed, try them on and take pictures of myself.
 I've been wanting to document that for a while.
 So now let's see what I do with the pictures.
 - 1h quatschen mit M&P&A. M&P waren am Samstag am Buchberg oben (schönes Wetter, schöne Fernsicht), backten Hundekekse und überfluteten das Backrohr mit geschmolzenem Ofenkäse.
 Angie und Chris waren beim Schloss Belvedere und suchten sich einen Baum für die Baumpatenschaft aus, die sie zur Hochzeit gekriegt hatten.
-- Angefangen mit "The Mountain in the Sea", das ich von Duncan zu Weihnachten bekommen hab.
+- Angefangen mit **"The Mountain in the Sea"**, das ich von Duncan zu Weihnachten bekommen hab.

 ### 14, lördag
  - Helsingborg, 🌧️ 6 ºC
  - Spent most of the day looking at what improvements I could make to the Klimatavtal website, and creating a post about signing a petition against an extension of Väla shopping center.
  - Went to Pingstkyrkan Second Hand shop, found some fabric and two zips.
- - Watched part 1 of a 2x2h workshop by Oliver Burkman about imperfectionism.
+ - Watched part 1 of a 2x2h workshop by **Oliver Burkman** about imperfectionism.
  - Exercise bike for 30 min.

 ### 13, fredag